Vande Bharat Express trains have very good fire safety arrangements: Railway Board chairman | Business

 Vande Bharat Express trains have very good fire safety arrangements: Railway Board chairman

-Railway Board chairman Anil Kumar Lahoti on Sunday allayed fears about fire safety in Vande Bharat Express trains, saying that these semi-high-speed trains have very good arrangements on this front.
-There are also very good arrangements for fire prevention in these trains, Lahoti told reporters here.The fire that broke out in the Bhopal-Delhi Vande Bharat train was confined to the battery box only.
+There are also very good arrangements for fire prevention in these trains, Lahoti said.The fire that broke out in the Bhopal-Delhi Vande Bharat train was confined to the battery box only.

 - Country: